InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-foundry.md

-# Setup Foundry and compile a smart contract
+# Set up Foundry and compile a smart contract

 ## Prerequisites